WhatLibrarian/jekyll-now/Projects/ww3.md

 # Open Pedagogy & Universal Design

-## Putting a Free License On Your Work
+## Activity: Putting a Free License On Your Work

 This works best for communicating online as it generally provides the most relevant information for independent retrieval.